How To

 13 min read

-An honest comparison of 8 card sorting tools with free tiers — what each does well, where each falls short, and which fits your workflow.
+Looking for a free card sorting tool?
+Honest comparison of 8 options — what each does well, where each falls short, and which actually works for real research without paying.

-What to look for in a card sorting tool
+What to look for in a free card sorting tool

-Before the comparison, here is what actually matters when choosing free card sorting software:
+Before the comparison, here's what actually matters when choosing free card sorting software:

 Sort types supported.
-Open sorts (participants create their own groups), closed sorts (you define the groups), and hybrid sorts (mix of both) serve different research questions.
-A tool that only supports open sorts limits the questions you can answer.
+Open sorts (participants create their own groups), closed sorts (you define the groups), and hybrid sorts (mix of both) answer different research questions.
+A tool that only does open sorts limits the questions you can answer.

 Participant experience.
 If the sorting interface is confusing or slow, your data quality suffers.
 Participants who struggle with the tool produce noisy results that are hard to interpret.

 Free tier limits.
 "Free" means different things.
 Some tools cap responses per study.
-Others limit the number of active studies.
+Others limit active studies.
 Others gate analysis features behind a paywall.
-Know what you are actually getting.
+Know what you're actually getting.

 The tools